Terms of Service

 3.4 Tips

 Tips are optional.
-Tips may be provided directly to Home Managers in cash or through our systems, in which case one hundred percent (100%) of the tip goes to the Home Manager without fees.
+A tip may be given directly to a Provider in cash, or through the Platform, in which case one hundred percent (100%) of the tip goes to the Provider without fees.

 3.5 Timing of Charges

-Briance generally charges your card after a Visit is marked as completed in our systems.
+Briance generally charges your card after a Visit is reported as completed through the Platform.
 Charges may be processed immediately after the Visit, later the same day, or, in exceptional cases, within the following days due to operational or processing delays.

 If you request a cancellation within forty-eight (48) hours of a scheduled Visit and a cancellation fee applies under Section 4, the cancellation fee will be charged at the time of cancellation.